Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/network.md

 Confirm that:

-- `server_endpoint` is running
+- `server_endpoint` is running.
+On ROS side, you can run ```rosrun ros_tcp_endpoint default_server_endpoint.py```
 - You can ping ROS machine from Unity machine
 	- From a terminal on the Unity machine, run the following command to confirm whether the ROS machine is reachable over the network. ```ping ROS_IP```

 If issue still persists:

-- Confirm your IP addresses
 - If on Windows you may need to [open ports for the firewall](#open-port-on-windows-firewall).

 ### 2. Can ROS send messages to Unity?

 After it is confirmed that Unity can communicate with ROS, publish a message to a ROS topic to which Unity has instantiated a subscriber.

+You can confirm the connection status by checking the heads-up display in your Unity Scene after entering the Play mode.

 If an error is thrown in the `server_endpoint` console then ROS cannot connect to Unity.

 If issue still persists:

-- Confirm your IP addresses
-- Explicitly set the `UNITY_IP`
 - If on Windows you may need to [open ports for the firewall](#open-port-on-windows-firewall).

 ## Open port on Windows Firewall